huntdatacenter/docs/docs/do-science/hunt-workbench/faq.md

 For example, the above example installs the [dplyr package](https://anaconda.org/conda-forge/r-dplyr).

-4. When the installation is complete, open RStudio or R in your Workbench and load your new package:
+3. When the installation is complete, open _RStudio_ or _R_ in your workbench and load your new package:

 ```bash
 # -- Principal example